Angiotensin II receptor blockers (ARBs) = Sartans

-Angiotensin II receptor blockers (Sartans, AT1 receptor antagonists or AT1 blockers) such as Candesartan, Irbesartan, Losartan, Olmesartan, Telmisartan, or Valsartan are often used as blood pressure medication when dry cough or other side effects of an ACE inhibitor have occurred.
-They work similarly to ACE inhibitors but do not hinder the breakdown of bradykinin.
-Unlike ACE inhibitors, ARBs do not block the conversion of Angiotensin I to Angiotensin II but act directly at the receptor.
-The receptors where Angiotensin II can bind are distinguished into two subtypes: AT1 and AT2 receptors.
-A blood pressure-increasing effect occurs mainly through the binding of Angiotensin II to an AT1 receptor.
-This causes the smooth muscle of the blood vessels in the arterioles to contract, thereby increasing the blood pressure.
-A second, AT1 receptor-mediated and blood pressure-increasing effect occurs in the kidney.
-Here, the hormone aldosterone causes less water to be excreted through the kidneys, which in turn leads to an increase in blood pressure due to the larger blood volume.
+Angiotensin II receptor blockers (sartans, AT1 receptor antagonists or AT1 blockers) such as candesartan, irbesartan, losartan, olmesartan, telmisartan or valsartan are often used to treat high blood pressure when a dry cough or other side effects occur with an ACE inhibitor.
+They act in a similar way to ACE inhibitors but do not interfere with the breakdown of bradykinin.
+Unlike ACE inhibitors, ARBs do not block the conversion of angiotensin I to angiotensin II; instead, they work directly at the receptor.
+The receptors that angiotensin II can bind to are divided into two subtypes: AT1 and AT2 receptors.
+The blood-pressure-raising effect mainly comes from angiotensin II binding to an AT1 receptor.
+This causes the smooth muscle in the arterioles to contract, which raises blood pressure.
+A second AT1-receptormediated blood-pressureraising mechanism occurs in the kidney.
+There, the hormone aldosterone causes the body to retain more water, which increases blood volume and thus raises blood pressure.

-Since the conversion of Angiotensin I to Angiotensin II is not prevented, bradykinin can be broken down unhindered.
-This significantly reduces the occurrence of the dry cough that often occurs under ACE inhibitor therapy.
+Because the conversion of angiotensin I to angiotensin II is not prevented, bradykinin can be broken down normally.
+That is why the dry cough that often occurs with ACE inhibitor therapy happens much less frequently with ARBs.

-Since the conversion of Angiotensin I to Angiotensin II is not prevented, bradykinin can be broken down unhindered.
-This significantly reduces the occurrence of the dry cough that often occurs under ACE inhibitor therapy.
+Because the conversion of angiotensin I to angiotensin II is not prevented, bradykinin can be broken down normally.
+That is why the dry cough that often occurs with ACE inhibitor therapy happens much less frequently with ARBs.

-Especially at the beginning of treatment, there can be a significant drop in blood pressure, leading to dizziness, fatigue, and headaches.
-Additionally, ARBs can also lead to an increased potassium level in the blood.
-They are a good alternative to ACE inhibitors, as dry cough is observed much less frequently.
-Angioedema (swelling of the skin) also occurs less frequently than with ACE inhibitors.
-However, due to the higher price, they are usually only prescribed when the ACE inhibitors show side effects in the patient.
+Especially when you start taking them, there can be a strong drop in blood pressure, leading to dizziness, tiredness and headaches.
+ARBs can also cause elevated potassium levels in the blood.
+They are a good alternative to ACE inhibitors because the dry cough is much less common.
+Angioedema (skin swelling) also occurs less often than with ACE inhibitors.
+Because they tend to be more expensive, they are usually only prescribed when the ACE inhibitors used cause side effects for the patient.

-Please also refer to the package insert of your preparation for a complete list of side effects.
+Please also refer to the package leaflet of your medicine for the complete list of side effects.

 Azilsartan, Candesartan, Eprosartan, Irbesartan, Losartan, Olmesartan, Telmisartan, Valsartan